bplaat/ccontinue/README.md

 ```

 ## TODO
-- Add support for separate code and header files
 - Add interfaces that work like Java interfaces
-- A way for static class initialization

 ## License
 Copyright (c) 2021 - 2024 Bastiaan van der Plaat